buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcCondenser.md

 # IfcCondenser

-A condenser is a device that is used to dissipate heat, typically by condensing a substance such as a refrigerant from its gaseous to its liquid state.
+A condenser is a device that is used to dissipate heat, typically by condensing a substance such as a refrigerant from its gaseous to its liquid state.<!-- end of definition -->

 > HISTORY  New entity in IFC4